victoriamoya/Gator-Study-Buddy/README.md

 # Study Buddies

-This web application allows users to create an account and match with other users who have similar classes and interest and can join group chats with these people.
+This web application allows users to create an account and match with other users who have similar classes and interests and can join group chats with these people.

-We created this to help students who are stuggling to make meaningful connections in online learning enviornments.
+We created this to help students who are struggling to make meaningful connections in online learning environments.

 ## How to Download
 ```